-Competences: - at the end of the module the learner will have acquired the responsibility and autonomy to: a) Understand and implement the rules and regulations that govern the area of maritime safety; b) Understand and implement the rules and regulations that govern the area of maritime security.
-Knowledge - at the end of the module the learner will have been exposed to the following: Students will have an in-depth knowledge of the wide array of maritime safety and security rules which have been put in place in order to attain a higher standard of safety and security in shipping.
+- a) Understand and implement the rules and regulations that govern the area of maritime safety; - b) Understand and implement the rules and regulations that govern the area of maritime security.

+Knowledge - at the end of the module the learner will have been exposed to the following:

+Students will have an in-depth knowledge of the wide array of maritime safety and security rules which have been put in place in order to attain a higher standard of safety and security in shipping.
 In this regard, students will also be familiar with safety rules promulgated by International Maritime Organization, the main international instruments on international maritime security law including the United Nations Convention on the Law of the Sea and other more detailed international instruments.

-Skills - at the end of the module the learner will have acquired the following skills: Learning Outcomes Applying knowledge and understanding The learner will be able to: a) Understand the difference between maritime safety and security; b) Apply the knowledge acquired in their respective areas of employment, especially in their maritime administrations and port authorities; and c) Apply the knowledge acquired in drafting of legislation which implements international instruments in the areas of maritime safety and security.
-Judgment Skills and Critical Abilities This section has been made sufficiently open to accommodate both vocational and academic orientations.
+Skills - at the end of the module the learner will have acquired the following skills:

+- a) Understand the difference between maritime safety and security; - b) Apply the knowledge acquired in their respective areas of employment, especially in their maritime administrations and port authorities; and - c) Apply the knowledge acquired in drafting of legislation which implements international instruments in the areas of maritime safety and security.

+This section has been made sufficiently open to accommodate both vocational and academic orientations.
 Applicants can refer to Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.

-The learner will be able to: a) Advise on the rules and regulations governing the areas of maritime safety and security; b) Advise on the actions to be taken against substandard ships; and c) Advise on the actions to be taken against persons who are engaged in activities which pose a threat to maritime security.
+- a) Advise on the rules and regulations governing the areas of maritime safety and security; - b) Advise on the actions to be taken against substandard ships; and - c) Advise on the actions to be taken against persons who are engaged in activities which pose a threat to maritime security.